michael2012z/BitBible/markdown/Etheridge/files/John.md

 10. but if a man walk in the night, he stumbleth, because no light is in him.

-11. These spake Jeshu; and afterwards he said to them, Loozar our friend reposeth;Shokeb, lieth down, reclineth. but I go to awake him.
+11. These spake Jeshu; and afterwards he said to them, Loozar our friend reposeth;

-12. His disciples say to him, Our Lord, if he sleepDomek, sleepeth. he is healed.
+12. His disciples say to him, Our Lord, if he sleep

 13. But Jeshu spake concerning his death; and they thought that concerning the repose of sleep he spake.

-14. Then said Jeshu to them explicatively,Phashikith.
-Loozar is dead.
+14. Then said Jeshu to them explicatively,

 15. And I am glad I was not there for your sakes, that you may believe.
 But let us walk thither.